shu-htk/tip-dev/doc/ref/var.md

 - define string variable

-if left value is not start from digit it is defined as string
+if expression is not starting from digit it is defined as string
 ```
 tip> @ a = Hello
 tip> @ b = World!